Samthos/MC-MPn-Direct/src/basis/README.md

 Stores the set of molecular orbitals, molecular orbital coefficient and some meta relevant meta data.
 Its honestly a pretty light weight class.

 # TODO
+## General
+ - Finish gpu implementation
+ - NO MORE qc_blag file names
+ - Turn into a library
+ - style guide
+ - import optimization
+ - Unify variable names
+ - Less terrible names for classes like shell, atomBasis

 ## Basis
  - rename to atomic_basis
  - shouldn't know that wavefunction exist.
  - contraction_exp -> contraction_exponent
  - contraction_coef -> contraction_coeficien
  - ...rest of arrays